Health History for Parent & Baby

 During the feeding evaluation, we will weigh your baby before and after direct breast or chest feeding to evaluate how efficiently milk is being transferred.
 Your IBCLC can also support you with latching and positioning.
 This is a great time to ask for techniques to improve latching for yours and baby’s comfort.

-Oral Assessment
+Body and Oral Assessment

 Pumping and Bottle Feeding